 And she was nearly strong enough to fight him off.
-It was something he'd always enjoyed about her.
+It was something he had always enjoyed about her.
 Although he knew enough about human women to understand that 'sturdy' was not a word any of them yearned to be called, it was applicable.
 She was strong, sturdy.
-She had not broken when they'd come together.
-In fact, it had been most pleasurable when they'd come together.
+She had not broken when they had come together.
+In fact, it had been most pleasurable when they had come together.

 Staring down at her nearly naked body made it easy to recall that.